BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-06-25-sql-with-python.md

     except Error as e:
         print(f"The error '{e}' occurred")
 ```
 The above function will execute the query or hand out an error message.
 Let's create our table next.
-We will create a table containing country-level information about GDP.
+We will create a table containing country-level information about GDP, containing 5 columns:

 ```python
 create_country_table = """